ocelot-inc/ocelotgui/README.md

 a MySQL or MariaDB DBMS server, enter SQL statements, and receive results.
-Some of its features are: syntax highlighting, user-settable colors and fonts for each part of the screen, and result-set displays with multi-line rows and resizable columns, and a debugger.</P>
+Some of its features are: syntax highlighting, user-settable colors and fonts for each part of the screen, and result-set displays with multi-line rows and resizable columns, plugins, and a debugger.</P>

 <H3 id="the-developer-the-product-and-the-status">The developer, the product, and the status</H3><HR>